ansys/pyansys-dev-guide/README.rst

 Project Licensing and Approval
 ==============================
-The PyAnsys project is designed to allow users to create their own workflows and interfaces to our products using our APIs.
-This approach is designed to require anyone using PyAnsys library to use our licensed products either directly or indirectly, while allowing for users to distribute their custom made applications/workflows internally or externally.
+The PyAnsys project allows users to create their own workflows and interfaces to Ansys products using Ansys APIs.
+While using a PyAnsys library requires relevant Ansys products to be licensed either directly or indirectly, users can distribute their custom-made applications and workflows internally or externally.

-To accomplish this, PyAnsys projects use the MIT license.
-MIT licenses allow commercial use.
-As the MIT license falls in the BSD-style class of licenses, users do not have to provide any other source code when releasing new software.
-The user only needs to include the original MIT license in the reused code to make the PyAnsys project suitable for commercial use.
+To accomplish this, PyAnsys projects use the MIT license, which allows commercial use.
+Because the MIT license falls in the BSD-style class of licenses, users do not have to provide any other source code when releasing new software.
+Users only need to include the original MIT license in the reused code to make the PyAnsys project suitable for commercial use.

 See `LICENSE` in this repository for the standard PyAnsys license.
-This should be included in the root directory of any PyAnsys projects.
+This file should be included in the root directory of any PyAnsys project.

-Exposing new Ansys technologies to PyAnsys and subject to internal review and decision process.
+Exposing new Ansys technologies to PyAnsys is subject to an internal review and decision process.
 Reach out to Stephane Marguerin and Alexander Kaszynski for any requests.

 PyAnsys Library Overview
 ========================
-A PyAnsys library eliminates the need to share snippets of code that perform actions, but rather allows the user to create workflows consisting of their own Python modules and third-party libraries.
-This is done to extend Ansys's products in a way that matches how libraries are created in the Python community while still maintaining the separation between Products, APIs, and PyAnsys client libraries.
+A PyAnsys library eliminates the need to share snippets of code that perform actions.
+Users can instead create workflows consisting of their own Python modules and third-party libraries.
+This extends Ansys's products in a way that matches how libraries are created in the Python community while still maintaining the separation between products, APIs, and PyAnsys client libraries.

 The general pattern for a PyAnsys project avoids the anti-pattern of providing single-use scripts by ensuring:

-* Clear, open-source APIs consistent with community standards hosted on GitHub.
+* Clear, open-source APIs consistent with community standards hosted on GitHub
-* Reusable packages that can be updated and patched outside of the Ansys release schedule, while still being directly dependent on Ansys's products.
+* Reusable packages that can be updated and patched outside of the Ansys release schedule, while still being directly dependent on Ansys's products
-* Unit testing, release packaging, and documentation.
+* Unit testing, release packaging, and documentation

-To do this, each PyAnsys library that extends a product follows the general pattern in the following figure:
+Each PyAnsys library that extends a product should follow the general pattern in this figure:

 .. image:: https://github.com/pyansys/about/raw/main/doc/source/images/diagram.png
   :width: 400
   :alt: Overview Diagram

-In this overview, the product or service exposes an interface that is either locally accessible (in the case of .NET using `pythoncom`_, `SWIG`_, or `C extensions`_) or a service that is locally and remotely accessible (`REST`_ or `gRPC`_).
-This will be refereed to as the program API.
+The product or service exposes an interface that is either locally accessible (in the case of .NET using `pythoncom`_, `SWIG`_, or `C extensions`_) or a service that is locally and remotely accessible (`REST`_ or `gRPC`_).
+This is referred to as the program API.
 While this API can be directly accessed, this often results in unreadable and unmaintainable code that forces users to rewrite setup boilerplate and other methods from scratch.

 PyAnsys Library Basic Structure
 ===============================
 All PyAnsys libraries are expected to follow a consistent pattern for:

-  - Project and library name
+  - Project, repository, and library names
   - Repository directory structure
   - Licensing
   - Package configuration in ``setup.py``